xebialabs/devops-as-code-workshop/README.md

 You'll have noticed that the pipeline has two separate steps to deploy and later undeploy the **rest-o-rant-api-docker** and the **rest-o-rant-web-docker** packages.
 If we make the frontend depend on the backend, we can simplify the pipeline _and_ ensure that the frontend is not deployed without the backend.

-In this exercise we will make the necessary modification in the package and the pipeline and then teach you how to export them back to YAML.
+In this exercise we will make the necessary modification in the package and the pipeline and then teach you how to generate the XL YAML files for those modifications.

 1) In XL Deploy, open **Applications/rest-o-rant-web-docker/1.0** and add the following entry to the **Application Dependencies** map: